probot/probot/docs/github-api.md

 > **Heads Up!** GraphQL support in Probot is currently a preview feature and this interface could change in a future releases without notice.
 [Let us know]() if you have any feedback or ideas to improve GraphQL support.

-The [GitHub GraphQL API](https://developer.github.com/v4/) is an alternative
+Use `context.github.query` to make requests to the [GitHub GraphQL API](https://developer.github.com/v4/).

 Here is an example of the same autoresponder app from above that comments on opened issues, but this time with GraphQL: